Zwiicker/reactjs-horadecodar/README.md

 <br /><br />

-:snowflake:		Repository for ReactJs course projects, from "Hora de Codar" on Udemy and YT. :snowflake:		<br /><br />
+Repository for HTML, CSS, JavaScript and ReactJs course projects, from "Hora de Codar" on Udemy and YT. <br /><br />

 </div>